mmu-webdesign/IWD-web-term2/rwd-week-2.md

 [Research a colour scheme - try coolors.co](https://coolors.co/).

-**Choose one primary colour and use tints and shades of that colour for the backgrounds.
-You may also want to select an accent colour.**
+> Choose one primary colour and use tints and shades of that colour for the backgrounds.
+You may also want to select an accent colour.

+ **Don't create a colour scheme full of strong colours**.

 **Colour contrast** - check that that each colour/tint has a strong contrast with your text colour.
 Test each section colour by using [Lea Verou's Contrast ratio checker](http://contrast-ratio.com/).
 You are looking for a AAA (green) pass for each section.